• Skip to primary navigation

 Recipe Tips

-• If using soaked dates, soak the dates in 2 tbsp of hot water.
+• If using soaked dates, soak the dates in 2 tablespoon of hot water.
 I usually do this the day before and just store them in the fridge in the liquid.

 • To create a smooth, pulp-free sauce, take the orange juice, soaked dates and soaking liquid and blend for 30 seconds in a bullet blender.
 Pour the mixture through a mesh strainer into the pan.
 You may need to rinse the strainer out at least once during this process to get rid of any excess pulp so you can strain all the liquid.